ponderng/Sidequests/_posts/2020-01-30-SANS-Holiday-Hack-Challenge-2019.md

 The banner text for the terminal is:

+{% highlight plain_text %}
-<pre class="wp-block-preformatted">Oh, many UNIX tools grow old, but this one's showing gray.
+Oh, many UNIX tools grow old, but this one's showing gray.
 That Pepper LOLs and rolls her eyes, sends mocking looks my way.
 I need to exit, run - get out! - and celebrate the yule.
 Your challenge is to help this elf escape this blasted tool.
 -Bushy Evergreen
 Exit ed.
-1100 </pre>
+1100
+{% endhighlight %}

 To solve it, just type &#8220;q&#8221; for quit.